julngomz/DrakeU/README.md

 # DrakeU

-Content related Education K-12 Pedagogy, Curriculum — Planning, Design, and Analysis —, and Assessments for _General Education_, _Gifted_, and _Special Education_.
+Content related Education K-12 Pedagogy, Curriculum — Planning, Design, and Analysis —, and Assessments for _General_, _Gifted_, and _Special Intervention_.

 ## Courses